 Cabin assignments are done very intentionally with a lot of thought and input from our counselor staff.
 The assignments are considered over several days.
 We want the cabin experience to be the very best we are able to offer to your daughter.
 Many times we see cabin groups that get along so well, they continue their friendships outside of camp and into adulthood.

-If your daughter is close friends with a girl who is a year ahead or a year behind her in school, the girls have the opportunity to take daily activities together, to hang out during free time and to take out of camp trips together.
-Remember also, that our girls eat together as cabins only on Sundays, but during the rest of the week, they are assigned to tables because of something they have in common.
-Examples of this commonality would be their mother’s first name starts with a C, they share birth months, their zip code ends with a 7, etc.
+If your daughter is close friends with a girl who is a year ahead or a year behind her in school, the girls have the opportunity to take daily activities together, to hang out during free time and to take out-of-camp trips together.

 We appreciate your understanding of this process, and we thank you in advance for supporting the decisions we make in the spirit of doing our very best for your daughter.
 We seek to build a strong camp community where everyone knows one another.